 Note: Return Nodes can not be used in the contents of a Loop Node.
 They must exist at the root level of your Custom Node.

-When using a Custom Node, you must choose a version of the Custom Node to run.
+When using Custom Nodes, you must choose a version of the Custom Node to run.
 Since a Custom Node’s canvas, user inputs, output type and output result are all version-specific, your Custom Node’s functionality can differ wildly across versions.
-As a best practice, we recommend only making minor, incremental changes (such as bug fixes) across versions.
-If the Custom Node’s core functionality is changing, we recommend creating a new Custom Node.

 Once a Custom Node has been saved and deployed, it becomes available for use within your application and experience workflows and other Custom Nodes.
 Your workflow palette contains a section with all of your application’s Custom Nodes.
 These nodes can be dragged onto the canvas, moved around, connected to other nodes, configured and deleted just like any other node.